 Back in 2016, lawmakers approved a measure that removed many, even if not all, barriers on foreign property ownership in Vietnam.

-The move, among other recent ones, aims to raise investment from both businesses and individuals.
-It should also bolster the country’s economy which has underperformed since 2011.
+The move, among a few other recent ones, aims to raise investment from both companies and individuals.
+It should also bolster Vietnam’s economy which has underperformed most frontier markets in Asia since 2011.

-Foreigners with a valid visa, companies with operations in Vietnam, and foreign investment funds can now own houses and apartments outright.
+Foreign citizens holding a valid visa, foreign companies with operations in Vietnam, and foreign investment funds can now own houses and apartments outright.

 Foreign Property Ownership: Vietnam is Opening Up

-This is because of property bubble concerns and falling rental yields in their home countries.
-REITs (real estate investment trusts), along with operators of retail space and office buildings are also likely to benefit.
+This is because of real estate bubble concerns and falling rental yields in their home countries.
+REITs (real estate investment trusts), along with operators of retail space and office buildings in Vietnam will also likely benefit.

 “However, we don’t expect a huge boost for sales as Vietnam isn’t yet an attractive destination for foreign home buyers,” added Chau.